-The Wizard is intended to simplify the use of the serial transceivers.
+The wizard is intended to simplify the use of the serial transceivers.
 However, it is still important to understand the behavior, usage, and any limitations of the transceivers.
 See the UltraScale Architecture GTH Transceivers User Guide (UG576) [Ref 1] or UltraScale Architecture GTY Transceivers User Guide (UG578) [Ref 2] for details.

-Figure 2-1 and its description illustrate the Wizard basic concepts in the context of the core hierarchy.
+Figure 2-1 and its description illustrate the basic concepts of the wizard in the context of the core hierarchy.